Maryamfaisalz/Coffee-Shop-Sales/README.md

 Welcome to the Coffee Shop Sales Data Analysis project!
 This analysis aims to provide actionable insights into the sales patterns and trends of a coffee shop, helping to optimize operations and enhance profitability.
 We addressed several key questions to understand various aspects of sales performance.

+**Problem Statement:**

+The coffee shop is seeking to enhance its understanding of sales patterns and trends to make informed decisions that will drive growth and improve customer satisfaction.
+Despite having a wealth of sales data, the shop lacks clear insights into several critical areas that impact its operations and profitability.

 **About Data:**

 This project's data was obtained from the Maven Analytics and a coffee shop operating out of three NYC locations.
 Dataset includes the transaction date, timestamp and location, along with product-level details.
 The data contains 11 columns and 149,116 rows.